 The joy of framing Japanese prints is in the wonderful harmony that is possible between the print and its frame.
 This natural harmony stems from several factors, described here in reference to the examples in the exhibit of 19th century works by masters Kunisada and Kuniyoshi.

 It should go without saying that the frame should harmonize with the picture.
 Especially when framing historical work, though, many of us leap to the assumption that this means choosing a frame in a historically contemporaneous style.
-While history is certainly an indispensable guide and a resource for harmonious frame design, it must be used intelligently and with discretion.
-Just because a frame is historically “right” doesn’t mean it’s suitable, by which I mean artistically harmonious.
-As I generally do, I ignored considerations of style.
-Not being Japanese, if I aimed at my own idea of a Japanese frame, my designs would inevitably feel inauthentic and generic.
+History is certainly an indispensable guide and a resource for harmonious frame design, but it must be used intelligently and with discretion.
+Just because a frame is historically “right” doesn’t mean it’s artistically harmonious.
+As I generally do, when framing this set of prints, I tried to ignore considerations of style, letting them float in the background of my thinking.
+Not being Japanese, had I aimed at my own idea of a Japanese frame, my designs would have inevitably felt inauthentic and generic.
 Instead, I was true to the prints themselves, looking closely at them and allowing them to suggest their own frames—frames that look right because they reflect the timeless qualities of the pictures, and give them an authentic place in the world today.
 By looking at the individual characteristics of the prints, I also ended up with each frame being unique to the picture and alive to its individual virtues.

-With respect to line, the natural harmony between frame and print is seen, perhaps above all, in the simple fact of the line provided by a thin frame, which invariably suits Japanese prints especially well.
+With respect to line, the natural harmony between frame and print is seen, perhaps above all, in the simple fact of the line provided by a thin frame, which suits most Japanese prints (but not all) especially well.
 Although all of the frames in this group have decorative detail, the plainest frame, such as our No. 1 or No. 2, in a black or dark finish will always be more than serviceable and will actively enhance a Japanese print.

 This is due in part to the inherent simplicity of an art form that’s limited in scale and both condensed and distilled in composition.
 At least as significantly, nothing is more salient in block prints than the use of dark lines to define and articulate the elements of the picture.
 A plain black frame directly underscores the printmaker’s wonderfully skilled use of line; by simply providing a strong line around the print it amplifies and honors one of the most fundamental and interesting aspects of the print.